pieroproietti/pengui/README.md

 sudo apt-get install libxcb-cursor
 ```

-I tried penGUI on Debian and Arch, on Arch I used the .bin version.
+I tried penGUI on Debian and Arch.
 There is not yet a package for Arch, Manjaro and derivatives but you can directly use the [pengui-0-7-x.bin](https://sourceforge.net/projects/penguins-eggs/files/DEBS/) which is an executable.

 # Download